 Rhubarb's bright pink and red color also makes it a visually appealing ingredient, adding a pop of color to baked goods.
 Its firm and juicy texture holds up well in pies, crisps, crumbles, and tarts such as this, providing a satisfying bite in every mouthful.

 I'm a big fan of frangipane tarts given how easy it is to make the filling, and how varied the flavors can be.
-For more frangipane tart recipes, try this this pear tart with hazelnut frangipane.
-I've also made a juicy rustic peach galette with cornmeal frangipane.
+Try this this pear tart with hazelnut frangipane.
+I've also made a juicy rustic peach galette with a summery cornmeal frangipane.

 Find all of my tart recipes here.